htop-dev/htop/docs/winnt/cross-build-for-mingw64.md

 ## Setting up the Cross-Build Environment

-Going through specifics, we going assume a base install of Ubuntu 22.04 for `x86_64`.
-The same version used by GitHub's ubuntu-latest runner.
+Going through specifics, we are going to assume a base install of Ubuntu 22.04 for `x86_64`; the same version also used by GitHub's `ubuntu-latest` runner.
 It has (almost) everything needed in its packaging system.
-While package names may differ,  most major distributions will have same tools available.
+While package names may differ, most major distributions will have these tools available.

 These should be the minimal needed packages on a clean install.
 If you have a development environment of any sort setup, you likely only need to pull in `mingw-64`.